kamakshibehl/HashMap/README.md

 ## Build

 This is a header only library, so no compile step is required.
-To use the functionality below however, you must use cmake to generate the makefiles.
+To use the functionality below, however, you must use cmake to generate the makefiles.

 ```bash